prashant0085/flask/README.md

 # flask
-A sample application using python flask framework
+A sample application using python flask framework and Jenkinsfile to trigger the deployment automatically.